13 February 2016

 Ophelia’s song, Hamlet, Act IV, Scene 5

-In honour of the day tomorrow and the quote above, I was going to spell out a few things that people (readers, teachers, directors) don’t seem to grasp about Ophelia and her relationship with Hamlet.
-I was, that is, until I discovered that this bright fellow has saved me the typing.
+In honour of the day tomorrow and the quote above, I was going to spell out a few things that people (readers, teachers, directors) don’t seem to grasp about Ophelia and her crazy-making, ultimately suicidal relationship with Hamlet.
+I was, that is, until I discovered that a bright fellow, screenwriter by trade, has saved me the typing.

 Read what Mr Epstein has to say, as it dups the chamber door into my own thinking.
 Then read or watch Hamlet again, and see if it doesn’t make a great deal more sense.
 The Bodleian Library’s digitised First Folio is the best transcription around, if you’re up for the old spellings.
 At least they binned the medial ſs.